scalekit-inc/scalekit-mcp-server/README.md

 # Scalekit MCP Server

 A Model Context Protocol (MCP) server that provides comprehensive tools for managing Scalekit environments, organizations, users, connections, and workspace operations.
+Built for developers who want to connect their AI tools to Scalekit context and capabilities based on simple natural language queries.

 ## Overview